Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

 The distribution $P(t,r)$ is a marginal of the joint distribution $P(t,r,y)$.
 Since $y$ is not observable, $P(t,r,y)$ is not point identified.

 \begin{assumption}{(Reference Performance)} Sensitivity and specificity of the reference test $s_1 = P(r=1|y=1)$ and $s_0 = P(r=0|y=0)$ are known, and $s_1>1-s_0$. \end{assumption}

-Knowledge of $(s_1,s_0)$ is assumed in papers dealing with gold standard bias correction, such as \citet{gart1966comparison2}, \citet{thibodeau1981evaluating}, \citet{staquet1981methodology}, and \citet{emerson2018biomarker}.
-The current norm of relying on the assumption that the reference test is perfect means that researchers regularly maintain $(s_1,s_0)=(1,1)$.
 The analysis is first done for the simple case when $(s_1,s_0)$ are known exactly.
-The approach is generalized in \Cref{imperfect_knowledge} by assuming $(s_1,s_0)\in\mathcal{S}$, where $\mathcal{S}$ is some known set.
-Hence, reference test performance needs to be known only approximately.
-The generalization can also be used to perform sensitivity analyses. \Cref{subsect_credibility_discussion} contains the discussion on credibility of these assumptions.
+The approach is then generalized in \Cref{imperfect_knowledge} by assuming $(s_1,s_0)\in\mathcal{S}$, where $\mathcal{S}$ is some known set.
+Thus, reference test performance needs to be known only approximately.
+The generalization can also be used to perform sensitivity analyses.
+Knowledge of $(s_1,s_0)$ or $\mathcal{S}$ is commonly assumed in work dealing with gold standard bias correction, such as \citet{gart1966comparison2}, \citet{thibodeau1981evaluating}, \citet{staquet1981methodology}, and \citet{emerson2018biomarker}.
+The current norm of relying on the assumption that the reference test is perfect means that researchers regularly maintain $(s_1,s_0)=(1,1)$, which is a stronger condition since it implies Assumption \ref{reference_performance_assumption}.
+The framework hence weakens standard assumptions.
+However, knowledge of $(s_1,s_0)$ or $\mathcal{S}$ is a crucial identifying assumption and warrants further discussion.

+Assumption \ref{reference_performance_assumption} is particularly appealing when one has access to a study that identifies performance of $r$. \citet{mathews2010estimating} and \citet{matos2011clinical} justify assumed $(s_1,s_0)$ based on such studies.
+In specific settings, $y$ may indeed be plausibly observable, allowing for identification of $(s_1,s_0)$.
+However, the procedure needed to observe $y$ may be exceedingly costly, invasive, or have an unsuitably long turnaround time for widespread use in performance measurement.
+Thus, $r$ is commonly used as a reference for $t$ instead.
+For example, a neuropathological autopsy report is the only way to pose a definitive diagnosis of Alzheimer's disease, i.e. observe $y$. (\citet{suemoto2023autopsy}) Studies of novel tests $t$ for Alzheimer's disease frequently use an amyloid positron emission tomography (PET) scan or a clinical diagnosis as $r$, since a neuropathological report may be unobtainable. (\citet{budelier2020biomarkers}, \citet{wang2023bayesian}) Autopsy performance studies for $r$ in which $y$ is directly observed post-mortem are available, identifying performance of $r$. (\citet{patwardhan2004alzheimer})

+Unfortunately, in many cases such a performance study for $r$ does not exist.
+Nevertheless, tests are often expected to have precisely measured analytical performance measures.
+Analytical specificity and sensitivity are defined as performance measures obtained based on contrived, rather than clinical samples.
+This may provide some information on how $r$ will perform in clinical settings.
+For example, \citet{kucirka2020variation} and \citet{kanji2021false} maintain that COVID-19 RT-PCR tests are perfectly specific owing to the absence of cross-reactivity with other pathogens, that is, due to its perfect analytical specificity.\footnote{Specificity on contrived laboratory samples containing other pathogens, but not SARS-CoV-2.}